 Common mistakes happen far too often!

-It’s far too easy to mismatch ports between hosts, switches, and/or storage with various setting for:
+It’s far too easy to mismatch ports between hosts, switches, and/or storage with the various setting for:

 - IP hash